killuhwhale/reportr/README.md

   - (Huge Bug)
     - Cant select change dairy year

+  - (Bug) TSV should be updated when uploaded each time. and possibly delete from those tables first
+  - (Bug) Datetime zones are not coordinated well
+    - (Using Date Picker to Display it seems to  have the correct timezones...)

+----- I dont think I want to enable manual entries. ----------
   - (ERROR) Manually entering information may be faulty, REPORT LOOKS FOR LBS PER ACRE, but user might not enter that.
 Or want to calculate it.

     - Need to check: